olusegunadejoludev/incident-app/README.md

    To enable image upload support:
    ```
-   When creating or editing a blog post, users can upload an image file.
-This image is stored as a base64 string in the JSONBin data for that post and rendered in the blog UI.
+   When creating or editing an incident post, users can upload an image file.
+This image is stored as a base64 string in the JSONBin data for that post and rendered in the incident app UI.

    ```

+9.  🧩 Incident Categories Supported

+     The incident app supports the following categories:
+   - 🔥 Fire Outbreak
+   - 🌊 Flooding
+   - 🛢️ Oil Spills
+   - 🧍 Assault
+   - 🚨 Robbery
+   - ⚡ Power Failure
+   - 🚗 Road Accident
+   - 🦠 Environmental Hazard
+   - 🏚️ Building Collapse

 ## Contributing